 KCI The Anti_Meth Site

-boys36 Addiction: leave your spouse, never your kids
+boys36 Addiction: leave your spouse, never leave your kids?

 This is going to seem crazy but I have been thinking about this for awhile and wanted to see what all of your opinions are about this.